 I feel so free.
 And I love the freedom to do whatever – whenever, of having no ‘real’ responsibilities or social commitments.

 (Well, since I got married in 2017, there’s now a few strings, but travel’s still very relaxed and freeing with Van Life in China.)

-Also, travel is a great teacher (educating me in subjects that I actually want to learn).
+Also, travel is a brilliant teacher (educating me on subjects that I actually want to learn).

-Furthermore, while it’s not all wine and steak sandwiches on the road, but mostly, each new travel experience is a blast and often life enhancing.
+While it’s not all wine, steak sandwiches and bliss on the road, for me, most of the travel experience is enjoyable – and often, life enhancing.

 What’s with “THE CANDY TRAIL” as a travel site name?

 It originated back in 1996 as the title of my second travel book (which remains unpublished), but later this name became my online travel persona, starting with this website in 2006.

 (Only later, I found that ‘The Candy Trail’ is also the name of a Laurel & Hardy movie from the early 20th century.)

 ANYWAY, THETRAIL is the journey, while the ‘experiences’ are the CANDY.

 13 long-winded answers to my most Frequently Asked Questions about travel.